From the bottom of the barrel

 My early days in the forces taught me the basics of discipline, overcoming adversity (or manning up as we called it; which is a term I now dislike), the value of hard work and what it means to sacrifice.

-I was deployed to Afghanistan April 4, 2011 and spent nearly five months there, I was the new guy on my squadron so worked in lots of different menial jobs because nobody wanted to give the new guy an important job.
+I was deployed to Afghanistan on April 4, 2011, and spent nearly five months there, I was the new guy on my squadron so worked in lots of different menial jobs because nobody wanted to give the new guy an important job.

 I was also attempting to plan a trip to Syria to fight terrorists, which looking back now is so ridiculous it’s funny, as I don’t think there’s much need for overweight communications engineers in Syria, but again I thought it would be a good way to end my life.

 I had also had some incidents with my chain of command in which I faced discrimination over my mental health, was told to “man up” and “just wake up and be happy”, and was prevented from doing various activities and training because they wrongly assumed my health meant I couldn’t take part and that I’d make others depressed.

 This All Left Me Incredibly And Permanently Angry, Every Day I Was Angry And Genuinely Believed That Nobody Should Be Trusted Until They Proved Me Wrong.
 This Is The Point In My Life That I Look Back On And Consider Myself As Being At The Bottom Of The Barrel.

 Happily, after a lot of treatment, medication and with the unwavering support of my wife, my health began to improve.
 It’s at this point that I was medically discharged from the military which in turn meant an end to my mental health treatment and although I was vastly better than I was, there was a lot more work to be done still.
 I could either wait for the NHS to pick up my treatment or start taking responsibility for my own future and move my life forwards.